-Just get a new iPad Pro?
-Here's how to set up Face ID.
+Did you just get a new iPad Pro?
+Make sure to set up Face ID!

 How to add a second person to Face ID on iPad Pro

 Apple added the ability to set up an Alternative Appearance to devices with Face ID.
-It's recommended for people that temporarily have a significantly different look and bone structure, like from surgery or another reason that might alter your appearance.
-But really, you can use it to set up a second person to unlock your iPad Pro with Face ID.
+It's recommended for people that temporarily have a significantly different look and bone structure, like from surgery or another reason that might alter your appearance, like glasses, hats, makeup, or a new hairstyle.
+But you can also use it to set up a second person, like your significant other, to unlock your iPad Pro with Face ID in case of emergencies.

 - Launch the Settings app on your iPad Pro.